holstegelab/snakemake_pipeline/README.md

 ## generate_freeze_coverage.R
 Script in R that takes the summary statistics of the coverage of each sample, merge them together and then add information such as the project (blood-brain-child, ad-centenarians, anke), sequencing center (vumc, nijmegen) as well as sample information (sample id, phenotype, data path).
 This script should be run every week to generate a new freeze.
 The results should then be put in the file on the researchdrive at `pacbio/YYYYMMDD_pacbio_sequencing_Nicco.xlsx`.

+## submit_merge_and_pileup.sh
+Bash script that is called by another script (`run_snakemake_merge.py`) in order to submit the snakemake pipeline to merge single smrt-cells results together, do the pileup analysis and deepvariant.

+## run_snakemake_merge.py
+This script can be used to merge data processed of single smrt cells together.
+At the moment, only samples with a combined coverage >15 are merged.
+At this moment (19 July 2022), 70 samples satisfy these parameters and are being merged.
+This script performs:
+1. collection of all single smrt cells results
+2. collection of their likely samples
+3. calculation of total coverage after combining smrt cells from the same sample
+4. if the combined total coverage is larger than 15, a configuration file readable by snakemake is created
+5. Finally, the `Snakefile_merge_and_pileup.py` pipeline is used to merge results.
+The submission automatically opens a screen process named `merge_{SAMPLE_NAME}`, loads the required conda environment `conda activate cpg` and finally runs the `submit_merge_and_pileup.py` script.
+This latter takes only 1 argument, that is, the configuration file needed by snakemake.
+`run_snakemake_merge.py` generates (when run for the first time) and then updates 2 files:
+1. a file containing the config_files that have been submitted through the pipeline (at `/project/holstegelab/Software/snakemake_pipeline/config/config_merge/merged_submitted.txt`)
+2. a summary file containing the date of submission, sample identifier and diagnosis, number of smrt cells involved, directory of outputs, and combined coverage (at `/project/holstegelab/Software/snakemake_pipeline/config/config_merge/freeze_merged_submitted.txt`).
+This latter file will then be copied to the main Excel file.
+Idea is to run all merging operations on Friday, update the freeze and finally update the Excel file.